 For additional information, visit the Off-Campus Housing & Neighborhood Relations website or call 303-492-7053.
 Office hours are 8 a.m.–5 p.m., Monday–Friday.
 Summer hours are 7:30 a.m.–4:30 p.m.

-Note: First-year students must receive written permission from Housing & Dining Services before obtaining off-campus accommodations for the fall and spring semesters of their first year, as well as for the summer session preceding their fall start date.
+Note: First-year students must receive written permission from Unversity Housing before obtaining off-campus accommodations for the fall and spring semesters of their first year, as well as for the summer session preceding their fall start date.

 Graduate & Family Housing

-Graduate & Family Housing offers an affordable, convenient and comfortable living environment that serves the needs of a diverse population of students at CU.
+Graduate & Family Housing offers an affordable, convenient and comfortable living environment that serves the needs of a diverse population of students at CU Boulder.
 We are home to residents from over 70 nations and offer a variety of apartment types and sizes, flexible leases and community-building programs and events.
-To learn more, visit the Housing & Dining Services website or call, write or email the Graduate & Family Housing Office at the address provided.
+To learn more, visit the Housing and Dining website or call, write or email the Graduate & Family Housing Office at the address provided.

 Graduate & Family Housing Office